-Thought Question: What professional networking skills do you need to meaningfully connect with a diverse set of stakeholders?
+Thought Question: What professional networking skills do you need to meaningfully connect with a diverse set of deaf, hard of hearing, late deafened and deafblind stakeholders?

 Program Improvement

 This MSP includes an overview of steps for each state to take to improve services for deaf people.
 This section leans into the knowledge and skills of State level engagement the Leading by Convening framework.
 Resources at the National Center for Systemic Improvement include several practical training modules geared towards the needs of state level program administrators.
 This framework was adapted by the National Deaf Center in its work with state-level support and regional meetings.
 The Deaf Professionals Network at CSAVR looks forward to serving as a central place for conversation and sharing strategies about how to adapt the MSP to each state context.